Spanish Marine Infantry: Motto

-Its official motto is "Per Terra et Mare" ("By Land and Sea"), which is also used as the motto of the Royal Marines and is also similar to other marine units.
+Its official motto is "Valientes por Tierra y por Mar" ("Braves by Land and Sea"), which is similar to other mottos used by marine units such as the Royal Marines.

 Bands

 The Music Band of the Marines is the military band of the Marine Infantry and the larger Spanish Navy.
 For this, it has the Music Band, created in 1950, it is made up of a select group of non-commissioned officers and professional musicians.
 Its first performance was in the Paseo de la Castellana in Madrid on 1 April 1951.
 It marches in both military ceremonies and parades, as well as in civil events.
 Based in Madrid it serves as the successor to bands of both that service and the whole of the Navy.
-The Madrid Marine Corps Ground (AGRUMAD) Music Band, also based in Madrid, also serves this branch.
+The Madrid Marine Corps Battalion (AGRUMAD) Music Band, also based in Madrid, also serves this branch.
 Since 1990, which was the year of its reestablishment, it has participated in concerts organized by the aforementioned association as well as military festivals in Spain.
-In 1970, it performed in the International Contest of Military Music Bands held in Valencia in 1970, in which he obtained 1st prize.
+In 1970, it performed in the International Contest of Military Music Bands held in Valencia in 1970, in which its bandsmen obtained 1st prize.
 It also has taken part in foreign activities in neighboring countries such as Belgium.